justicesuker/DMMD_Code/README.md

-# DMMD (Double-matched decomposition of multi-view data)
+# DMMD (Double-matched matrix decomposition of multi-view data)

 This repository contains functions to implement DMMD method in [Dongbang Yuan and Irina Gaynanova.
 "Double-matched matrix decomposition for multi-view data"](https://arxiv.org/abs/2105.03396), as well as scripts to reproduce the results in the paper.